 Expansion can come in several different forms.
-Even choosing to expand to other sales channels is expansion, as is opening up more stores in new locations.
+Even choosing to expand to other sales channels is the expansion, as is opening up more stores in new locations.

 As you’d probably imagine, expansion is not just about replicating a successful business model.
-It is about using the standard components of your business as they are, and tweaking the others to suit local preferences.
+It is about using the standard components of your business as they are and tweaking the others to suit local preferences.

 For example, your first store in a shopping neighborhood could be a hit due to the presence of several eateries nearby, but for the next one, you may need to find a way to increase footfall by yourself.

 For every new store you open, you need a location-specific sales strategy.
 A keen understanding of the community around your store can help you design a successful one.

 At the same time, standardizing some processes and the technology you use in the store can lead to better collaboration between stores, and an easier learning curve for your employees.
 These become the basis of your new operations, and you can easily troubleshoot problems when you’ve already faced them elsewhere.

 As we discussed above, expanding to other sales channels is a great way to find success across geographies without investing in a physical store everywhere.
 If you sign up on marketplaces like Amazon and eBay, you instantly have access to all of the customers that visit these platforms.
 Likewise, opening up a web store can help you reach people in other states/ countries who like your product.

 Omnichannel retail is a tad bit more than just expanding to other channels.
 It is about making every customer touchpoint (social media, inbound marketing, and sales channels) saleable.
 It is also about integrating the customer’s experience across all of these channels.

 For example, your products may be featured in a fashion catalog post which some people visit you on Instagram.
 Here, you share styling tips for different products or shots of people actually wearing them to different places.
 Now, someone who likes this idea and product would head to your web store.